 What are the advantages of being pre-approved for a home loan?

 If you’re looking for a home to buy, you can get a firm idea of the amount of mortgage you can afford based on a loan pre-approval.
 If you have a pre-approval letter, you know that you can narrow down the price range of homes you can afford.
-You won’t be shopping below your market ability to buy, and you also won’t waste time looking at properties that are out of your price range.
+You won’t be shopping below your marketability to buy, and you also won’t waste time looking at properties that are out of your price range.

 You can also increase your ability to make a successful offer on a house.
 Few things are more frustrating than finding the right house at the right price, but losing out on the opportunity because you aren’t pre-approved for a home loan.
 Loan pre-approval is a good step to take when shopping for a home, but there are a few drawbacks.
-You may be tempted to complete the home loan process with the lender who pre-approved you and not consider working with any other lender.
-This is one of the primary reasons it’s a great idea to work with an experienced home mortgage professional who can offer you pre-approval opportunities and give you the ability to evaluate and choose which lender and California home loan is right for you.
+You may be tempted to complete the home loan process with the lender who pre-approved you and not considers working with any other lender.
+This is one of the primary reasons it’s a great idea to work with an experienced home mortgage professional who can offer you pre-approval opportunities and give you the ability to evaluate and choose which lender and California home loan are right for you.